naiikaa/SAD-PD/scen/README.md

 - `num_walkers` - Number of pedestrians that are spawned (see `num_vehicles`)
 - `town` - Which town is the recording performed in (Town15 was our desired town for experiments and recordings)

-After recording a folder will be created under [data](../data/) named as the provided name, containing config files for the vehicle, metadata about the experiment and dependent on the toggles files containing bounding boxes and/or a db folder containing the sensor data.
+After recording a folder will be created under [data](../data/) named as the provided name, containing config files for the vehicle, metadata about the experiment and dependent on the toggles files containing bounding boxes for actors and static objects and/or a db folder containing the sensor data.

-## Transforming the sensor data into .h5
+## Transforming the sensor data into .h5 and translating the coordinates

 The data comes in usable `.db3` format but we decided we want to transform it into `.h5` so it's more usable for our object detection experiments.
 This is done automatically by running [data.py](./data.py).
 Just provide the right path to your `.db3` file and the rest will be taken care of.